KingOfCramers/masamicooks/README.md

    - To open a "terminal" window (we use this to run our server) press `ctrl` and `~` (the tilda character `~` is on the top left of your keyboard).
 You can also choose 'new terminal' from the Terminal option in your MacOS menubar.
    - You should see a new black window appear at the bottom of the VSCode window.
 That's your terminal!
-   - Click it, and type the following command: `hugo server -D`
+   - Click it, and type the following command: `hugo server -D` If you now navigate to http://localhost:1313 in the web browser, you'll see the local version of our website!
-   - This tells the terminal to run a server inside our current folder.
-You should see a bunch of output that ends with this line:`Press Ctrl+C to stop`
-   - When you're done editing, you'll need this command later!
+   - Back in the terminal, you should see a bunch of output that ends with this line:`Press Ctrl+C to stop` which allows you to shutdown the server.
+You may need this command later.

 4) Now that you have a server running you can technically make a new blog post.
 But you'll need to open up a new terminal to get the shortcuts.
 Click the plus icon on the terminal window.
 It looks like this: ![title](./readme/addTerminal.png)